 It was along the downtown bricked alleyways, held together by sand, time, and developer disinterest that it was the location where the restaurants waiters, cooks and worker-bees hid to take their breaks.
 They smoked cigarettes; they leaned against the pungent metal trash bins and expressed their angst.
 After awhile, they seemed to recognize me, and they’d acknowledge my relative existence as I passed by them toward The Moon.

 “Your usual, dear,” Edwina asked.
 She was the youngest bartender, a bit larger than Jane or Kate, but with a decidedly direct personality behind fashionable thick black eyeglass frames.
-And she refused to suffer fools, but after you proved worthy, she had a strong kindness streak.

 “Thank you,” I said.
 I acknowledged the couple to my right.

 “You look a little like, Andy Dufresne,” she said.
 She had an androgynous appearance, but a perky countenance.
 She sat next to another heavier-set woman near the bar’s center section.
 “It’s the hair, yeah, it’s the hair.”

 “Hm, sorry,” I said.
 I sipped my Guinness.
 “Not sure I know Andy?”